 The investment in clinical data capture and management by providers must survive the inevitable changes in applications, communications and exchange protocols.

-We want to see health information available across the spectrum of care, supporting safe, effective, affordable healthcare that improves well-being, public health, quality of care, and research.
+We want to see health information available across the spectrum of care, supporting safe, equitable, effective, affordable healthcare that improves well-being, public health, quality of care, and research.

 We take an incremental approach to change.
 Semantic interoperability, while difficult to achieve, is essential and possible when built on a solid foundation that respects the integrity of the clinical record and clinical processes.